joshyka/manifest-home/README.md

 # KeyJourney

-A private home-buying tracker for the Swedish market.
-Track savings, log viewings, compare listings, run mortgage calculations, and manage your buying checklist — all in one place.
+A home-buying tracker tool to track savings, log viewings, compare listings, run mortgage calculations, and manage your buying checklist — all in one place.

 ---